NickHoernle/group-mediator-bot/op-eds/op-ed-key-points.md

 # Interview Foibles:
+*The 'get to know you' styled interview is becoming a popular trend.
+However, research shows that humans are surprisingly bad at inferring essential qualities about an applicant's character.*

+Rank the following points in terms of how relevant they are, relating to the above topic.

 * Circumstance may be highly misleading in an interview scenario as an interviewee's demeanor may depend highly on external, hidden circumstances.
 * An interviewee's conduct may be interpreted differently by different interviewers.
 * Unstructured, 'get-to-know' interviews are becoming popular in the workspace and in college admissions and forms a is a poor metric for predicting future job performance